top of page

 • 6 min read

-It's okay to have BIG feelings.
-It's what you do with them that matters image with rainbow background.
+It's okay to have BIG Feelings.
+It's what you do with them that matters.
+Dr. Missy Kleinz, LPC

-I use this phrase often in my BIG Feelings work because it captures something we all need to remember: feelings themselves aren't the problem - it's how we interpret them and act on them that determines the outcome.
-Some people experience big feelings and make them everyone else's problem, while others push them down, minimize them, or pretend they don't exist.
-Both reactions come from pain and fear, and both can disconnect us from ourselves.
-When we don't know how to sit with our emotions and respond to them thoughtfully, we end up betraying our own needs in the process.
+Some people express big feelings and make them everyone else's problem.
+Others push them down, minimize them, or pretend they don't exist.
+Both reactions stem from pain and fear, leading to disconnection from ourselves.
+When we don't know how to sit with our emotions and respond thoughtfully, we end up betraying our own needs.
 That's where self-abandonment begins.

-Big feelings - like anger, disappointment, or fear - often show up when something inside us needs attention.
-But many of us were taught to stay calm, be nice, or "let it go," even when something upsets us or doesn't feel right.
-Over time, that conditioning can make us afraid to speak up or set boundaries, especially in relationships we care about.
+Big feelings—like anger, disappointment, or fear—often arise when something inside us needs attention.
+Many of us were taught to stay calm, be nice, or "let it go," even when something upsets us.
+Over time, this conditioning can make us afraid to speak up or set boundaries, especially in relationships that matter to us.

-If you've ever felt afraid to speak up because you didn't want to upset someone, lose a friendship, or seem "too much," you're not alone.
-So many young women learn to stay quiet, to smooth things over, to be easygoing - even when it hurts.
-But keeping the peace by silencing yourself isn't really peace at all.
+If you've ever felt scared to speak up because you didn’t want to upset someone, lose a friendship, or seem "too much," you're not alone.
+Many young women learn to stay quiet, to smooth things over, and to be easygoing—even when it hurts.
+But keeping the peace by silencing yourself isn't true peace at all.

 Before I Found My Voice

 During my senior year of college, I lived in a dorm-style house with two roommates.
-We all shared one small room, took several of the same classes, and even worked together at the same day care.
-In other words, we were together constantly - a little bit too much.
+We shared a small room, took several classes together, and even worked at the same daycare.
+In other words, we were together constantly—a little too much.

 At first, I was excited.
-I had introduced the two of them, and it felt good to see everyone getting along.
-But as time went on, I started to feel disconnected.
+I had introduced them, and it felt good to see everyone getting along.
+But as time passed, I started to feel disconnected.
 The dynamics shifted, and I often felt like the odd one out.

-To be fair, it wasn't just them - I was struggling too.
-I was dealing with unmedicated depression, challenging classes, relationship issues, and working 2 jobs.
-My stress levels were high and my moods were unpredictable.
-I tried to hide it, to be agreeable and not make waves, but underneath I felt fragile, insecure, and exhausted from pretending I was okay.
+To be fair, it wasn't just them—I was struggling too.
+I dealt with unmedicated depression, challenging classes, relationship issues, and two jobs.
+My stress levels were high, and my moods were unpredictable.
+I tried to hide it, to be agreeable, and not make waves.
+But underneath, I felt fragile, insecure, and exhausted from pretending I was okay.

 So, I stayed quiet.